A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

 Many variations of LCGs were proposed.
 For example, if we take the increment $c=0$, then the generator is called \emph{multiplicative ({\em or,} mixed) congruential generator} (MCG):

 Although generation of numbers is slightly faster in this case, but the maximum period length of $m$ is not achievable.
 Because, here $x_n=0$ can never appear unless the sequence deteriorates to zero.
-When $c=0$ and $x_n$ is relatively prime to $m$ for all $n$, the length of the period is limited to $\varphi(m)$, that is, the number of integers between $0$ and $m$ that are relatively prime to $m$ \cite{Knuth2}.
-Now, if $m=p^e$, where $p$ is a prime number and $e\in \mathbb{N}$, Equation~\ref{mcg_eq} reduces to: Taking $a$ as relatively prime to $p$, the period of the MCG is the smallest integer $\lambda$ such that, Let $p^f$ be the gcd of $x_0$ and $m=p^e$, then this condition reduces to When $a$ is relatively prime to $m$, the smallest integer $\lambda$ for which $a^{\lambda} = 1 \pmod{p^{e-f}}$ is called the \emph{order of $a \text{ modulo }{m}$}.
+When $x_n$ is relatively prime to $m$ for all $n$, the length of the period is limited to the number of integers between $0$ and $m$ that are relatively prime to $m$ \cite{Knuth2}.
+Now, if $m=p^e$, where $p$ is a prime number and $e\in \mathbb{N}$, Equation~\ref{mcg_eq} reduces to: Taking $a$ as relatively prime to $p$, the period of the MCG is the smallest integer $\lambda$ such that, Let $p^f$ be the gcd of $x_0$ and $p^e$, then this condition turns down to When $a$ is relatively prime to $m$, the smallest integer $\lambda$ for which $a^{\lambda} = 1 \pmod{p^{e-f}}$ is called the \emph{order of $a \text{ modulo }{m}$}.
 Any value of $a$ with maximum possible order modulo $m$ is called a \emph{primitive element modulo $m$}.
-Therefore, the maximum achievable period for MCGs is the order of a primitive element, or maximum possible order, modulo $m$, equal to $m-1$ \cite{Knuth2}, when \begin{enumerate} \item $m$ is prime; \item $a$ is a primitive element modulo $m$; \item $x_0$ is relatively prime to $m$. \end{enumerate}
+Therefore, the maximum achievable period for MCGs is the order of a primitive element.
+It can be at maximum $m-1$ \cite{Knuth2}, when \begin{enumerate} [topsep=1pt,itemsep=1ex] \item $m$ is prime; \item $a$ is a primitive element modulo $m$; \item $x_0$ is relatively prime to $m$. \end{enumerate}

 Some MCGs with large period are reported in \cite{5388354,fishman1990multiplicative,doi:10.1137/0907002}.
-However, these generators perform unsatisfactorily in spectral tests \cite{Knuth2}.
-Therefore, higher order linear recurrences are proposed of the form
+C++11's \verb|minstd_rand| \cite{Park:1988:RNG:63039.63042,Park:1993}, a good PRNG, is an MCG where $a=48271$ and $m=2^{31}-1$.
+However, the MCGs perform unsatisfactorily in spectral tests \cite{Knuth2}.
+So, higher order linear recurrences are proposed of the form

 where $k\geq 1$ is the order.
-When $k=1$, the generator of Equation~\ref{mrg-form} is an MCG.
 Here, $x_0, \cdots, x_{k-1}$ are arbitrary but not all zero.
-For these recurrences, the best result can be derived when $m =p$ where $p$ is a large prime.
+For these recurrences, the best result can be derived when $m$ is a large prime.
 In this case, according to the theory of finite fields, multipliers $a_1,\cdots, a_k$ exist, such that, the sequence of Equation~\ref{mrg-form} has period of length $p^k-1$, if and only if the polynomial